EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Does NOT buff/heal friends (30)

-{% hint style="info" %}
+!!! info
       Does NOT buff/heal friends, denoted by special attack 30 or "n" (old code), makes the NPC NOT buff or heal members of the same faction.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |